greshake/i3status-rust/README.md

       1. In your i3 config, put the path to the output binary as argument for 'status_command'
       2. Add the path to your config file as first argument, you can also configure theme and icon theme as arguments to i3bar-rs.
 See i3bar-rs --help for more.

-            Example of the 'bar' block in the i3 config from my personal i3 config (Requires awesome-fonts and powerline-fonts).
+            Example of the 'bar' block in the i3 config from my personal i3 config (Requires awesome-ttf-fonts).
 The colors block is optional, just my taste:

             ```
             bar {